DiscoBBQ/MeTube/technical_report.md

 1. Click "Sign In" from the Homepage
 2. Fill out a bogus email and password.
-3. Confirm that the form has not been submitted and that the user has not been logged into MeTube.
+3. Confirm that the form has not been submitted and that the user has not been signed into MeTube.

 **Status**: Passed